 From the WS-BNG all BB traffic is forced over that AO Data interconnect link.
 Traffic originating from the AO domain, and with as destination an end-user of the AO, will need to be routed towards the correct WS-BNG over the corresponding interconnect link.
 From the WS-BNG the traffic will be sent towards the AO end-user.

 The “AO-Data link” is used to carry AO CPE’s US/DS data and control plane traffic.
-The “AO-Mgmt-link”, which will be realized as an IP-VPN or IPSec type connection is used to carry management type of traffic like CDR file transfers, configuration file uploads, etc. between AO and .
+The “AO-Mgmt-link”, which will be realized as an IP-VPN or IPSec type connection is used to carry management type of traffic like CDR file transfers, configuration file uploads, etc. between AO and Wyre.

-For VOD IP traffic between and the AO, the “AO-VOD link” is used.
+For VOD IP traffic between Wyre and the AO, the “AO-VOD link” is used.
 As described in the ROTV and AIDTV Architecture document.

 Regional Interconnect Zones

-There are 5 Regional Interconnect Zones (RIZ) which correspond to the location of the 5 switching Offices (SO).
+There are 5 Regional Interconnect Zones (RIZ) which correspond to the location of the 5 Wyre switching Offices (SO).
 Those RIZ are identified by a list of HE which together constitutes a RIZ.
 Each HE serves a number of communities.

 Regional Interconnect Zones General Requirements

-operates in 5 Regional Interconnect Zones (RIZ) and can provide services to the end users in each zone.
+Wyre operates in 5 Regional Interconnect Zones (RIZ) and can provide services to the end users in each zone.
 An AO must have interconnection to at least one of the five RPOI´s.

 Regional Interconnect Zones Geographical View

-An approximate Geographical coverage is view for the 5 RIZ can be seen in below figure.
+An approximate Geographical coverage is view for the 5 Wyre RIZ can be seen in below figure.